CANADA FX DEBT-C$ hits highest level in more than 3 weeks

 At 7:45 a.m.
 (1145 GMT), the Canadian unit was at C$1.1275 to the U.S. dollar, or 88.69 U.S. cents, up from C$1.1360 to the U.S. dollar, or 88.03 U.S. cents, at Tuesday's close.

-Part of the Canadian dollar's strength also was attributed to a weaker U.S. dollar, which fell as a more upbeat tone to equity markets remained after strong earnings from both Goldman Sachs (GS.N: Quote) and Intel (INTC.O: Quote) on Tuesday.
+Part of the Canadian dollar's strength also was attributed to a weaker U.S. dollar, which fell as a more upbeat tone to equity markets remained after strong earnings from both Goldman Sachs (GS.N) and Intel (INTC.O) on Tuesday.

 However, the upbeat tone in equity markets did little to help domestic bond prices.
 They were lower across the curve ahead of an expected higher open for North American equities.
 (Editing by Theodore d'Afflisio)